sonic182/aiosonic/sourcedocs/index.rst

 Welcome to aiosonic
 ===================

-Really Fast asynchronus HTTP 1.1 client,  Support for http 2.0 is planned.
+Really Fast Python asyncio HTTP 1.1 client, Support for http 2.0 is planned.

 Current version is |release|.